 A food audit involves the inspection of manufacturing, processing and distribution processes in the food industry for quality assurance purposes.

-It became clear that traceability plays an enormously important role in the food industry.
-However, in addition to complying with legal requirements, companies in the food industry face numerous other challenges.
-These include the most important ones:
+One thing is clear: food traceability plays a crucial role in the food industry.
+But in addition to complying with legal requirements, companies face numerous other challenges.
+The most important include:

 A food audit involves the inspection of manufacturing, processing and distribution processes in the food industry for quality assurance purposes.